We’re empty-nesters now and we’ve finally started to put our own interests first. We enjoy exploring the local trails.

 We returned to a favourite spot in Bucerias, Mexico the winter of 2012.

 That spring we made a trip to Nova Scotia and Newfoundland, where our middle son and daughter-in-law live.
 So unbelievably exciting to see icebergs.
-(I did a long series of blog posts on this trip, which can be viewed in reverse order starting here)
+(I did a long series of blog posts on this trip, which can be viewed starting here)

 This past winter, we returned to Southern California.
-(I also did a long series of blog posts on this trip, which can be viewed in reverse order starting here)
+(I also did a long series of blog posts on this trip, which can be viewed starting here)

 Throughout our marriage, we moved around a lot with Hubby’s work, nine years in Dawson Creek, one year in North Vancouver, five years in Revelstoke and we’ve finally settled back where we started, having been here almost nineteen years.
 It’s fun to look back and see how much we’ve grown and changed over the years, from mere babies to old farts.